yetanotherco/zkRust/README.md

 CLI tool to prove your rust code easily using either SP1 or Jolt

-We will add the ability to verifyt programs in ethereum testnet or aligned layer testnet
+We will add the ability to verify programs in ethereum testnet or aligned layer testnet

 # Acknowledgments